ShogunPanda/freya/README.md

 Once the installation has been completed, you can start writing your slideset.

-Execute `freya dev` and it will start a server listening on `http://localhost:3000`.
+Execute `freya dev` and it will start a server listening on `http://localhost:4200`.

+If you have a `ssl` folder containing `privkey.pem`, `cert.pem` and `chain.pem` files, then the server will be listening on HTTPS.

-Inside the `src/talks` folder you have to create a folder for each slideset, each slideset will be reachable at `http://localhost:3000/$NAME`.
+Inside the `src/talks` folder you have to create a folder for each slideset, each slideset will be reachable at `http://localhost:4200/$NAME`.
 Each file change will rebuild all the slidesets but the browser must be refreshed manually.

 The new folders must contain at least the file `talk.yml`, with a structure similar to the following: